Muukid/muAudioFile/README.md

 # WAVE API

 This section describes muaf's API for the [Waveform Audio File Format](https://en.wikipedia.org/wiki/WAV), or WAVE.
-The code for this API is built based off of the original August 1991 specification for WAVE (specifically [this archive](https://www.mmsp.ece.mcgill.ca/Documents/AudioFormats/WAVE/Docs/riffmci.pdf)), and this section of muaf's documentation will reference values that are defined in this specification.
+The code for this API is built based off of the original August 1991 specification for WAVE (specifically [this archive](https://www.mmsp.ece.mcgill.ca/Documents/AudioFormats/WAVE/Docs/riffmci.pdf)), and this section of muaf's documentation will reference concepts that are defined in this specification.

 ## WAVE profile